-The extra cost of trading with TD Ameritrade is worth every cent – the brokerage delivers fantastic platforms, research, mobile apps, education, and customer service.
-This outstanding all-round experience makes TD Ameritrade our No. 1 overall broker in 2019.
+TD Ameritrade delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
+This outstanding all-around experience makes TD Ameritrade our top overall broker in 2021.

-After spending six months testing 16 online brokers for our ninth annual stock broker review, here are our top findings on TD Ameritrade:
+After spending three months testing 11 of the best online brokers for our 11th Annual Review, here are our top findings on TD Ameritrade:

-- Thanks to technology and artificial intelligence (AI), customers can access TD Ameritrade quote and account functionality everywhere, from Alexa to Facebook, Twitter, and even Apple Messages.
+- As a technology and artificial intelligence (AI) leader, customers can access their TD Ameritrade accounts everywhere, from Alexa to Facebook, Twitter, Apple Messages, Android Auto, and Apple CarPlay.